sysfs/redirect-server/README.md

-## This program redirects all web traffic to a website you specify.
+## This program redirects all web traffic to a URL you specify.

 **How to build**